xValenciax/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs: This script deletes all emacs temporary files which ends with ~

 102-tree: This script creates a welcome/ inside of which it create to/ inside of which it creates /school

+103-commas: This script shoud list a directory files in a formatted way